andersjonastobias/blog.github.io/index.md

 ---
-title: houghts on math and computer science
+title: Thoughts on math and computer science
 ---